 - GoAML registration email confirmation issued by the Financial Intelligence Agency (FIA) (for Brokers)

-- Broker Annual Statistical Returns – extended to 15 March 2019 (for Brokers)
+- Broker Annual Statistical Return – due 15 March each year (for Brokers)

 - Anti-Money Laundering Policies and Procedures Template (for Brokers)

 - Annual Financial Auditor Report – due within 6 months of a business year-end (for Brokers)